autogluon/autogluon/docs/tutorials/text_prediction/customization.md

 Whenever the search observed the performance of a new set of hyperparameter, it updates the posterior.
 In the next trial, the searcher will try the configuration that best balances the exploitation and exploration tradeoffs.

-Here, we use a maximal of 5 trails by setting `num_trails` to 5.
+Here, we use a maximal of 5 trails by setting `num_trials` to 5.

 ```{.python .input}